1: The Department and the University

 The University has set times of the week for teaching activity, as follows:

-If you have a lecture or Support and Feedback class scheduled between these times, you are expected to be available to attend.
-In addition, assessments such as tests may be set at any of these times and where possible, we will add dates to the Tabula timetable.
-More details will follow on the University's IT system, Tabula.
+If you have a lecture or Support and Feedback class scheduled between these times, you are expected to be available to attend on campus.
+In addition, assessments such as tests may be set at any of these times.

-In practice, teaching sessions will begin at five minutes past the hour and end at five minutes to the hour, in order to allow people to enter and vacate the room in a way that accords with social distancing.
-You should make every effort to be there on time so teaching can start promptly.
-Find out more about the timetable policies here.
+Teaching sessions begin at five minutes past the hour and end at five minutes to the hour, in order to allow people to enter and vacate the room.
+Please make every effort to arrive at your lectures and support and feedback classes on time so teaching can start promptly.
+Find out more about the timetable policies hereLink opens in a new window.

 Diversity and values within the Department